RIP-Peroni/java-project-61/README.md

 To play the game:
 1. Run `make` in terminal
-2. Choose game
+2. Choose a game
-3. Enjoy the game
+3. Enjoy

 # How to play:
 [![asciicast_how-to-play](https://asciinema.org/a/N3zUIKEKZYkK8ClUq5XEODYDL.png)](https://asciinema.org/a/N3zUIKEKZYkK8ClUq5XEODYDL)